BROWNING

 Our preference is for a “total return” approach rather than a “dividend yield” strategy.

-In our view, the only sane definition of money is "purchasing power".
-Any investment we consider should therefore be measured by its likelihood to defend and grow your purchasing power.
+Any investment we consider should be measured by its likelihood to defend and grow your purchasing power.

 We know that the most significant factor working against us in this aim is inflation, the (mostly) slow but steady increase in prices.
 Inflation erodes the purchasing power of our money.